eerimoq/simba/doc/examples/filesystem.rst

 .. code-block:: text

-    Incrementing the counter in 'fs/counter.txt'.
+    Incrementing the counter in 'counter.txt'.
     Counter incremented to 1.
     <manually reset the board>
-    Incrementing the counter in 'fs/counter.txt'.
+    Incrementing the counter in 'counter.txt'.
     Counter incremented to 2.
     <manually reset the board>
-    Incrementing the counter in 'fs/counter.txt'.
+    Incrementing the counter in 'counter.txt'.
     Counter incremented to 3.